alpas/alpasdev/src/main/resources/docs/authentication.md

 You need to assign `AuthOnlyMiddleware` to each of your routes that you want to be accessible only to [authorized users](/docs/routing#guarded-routes).
-If you want some routes to be accessible only by guests and not by authorized users then you need to apply `GuestOnlyMiddleware` instead.
+If you want some routes to be accessible only by guests and not by authorized users, then you need to apply `GuestOnlyMiddleware` instead.

 `AuthConfig`'s `ifUnauthorizedRedirectToPath` property decides where to redirect unauthorized users trying to access authorized only routes.
 This is set to `/login` by default.